gvwilson/teachtogether.tech/_chapters_en/community.md

 Ask people to be explicit about their departure
 : so that everyone knows they've actually left.

-Make sure they don't feel embarrassed or ashamed about leavin :- **Give them an opportunity to pass on their knowledge.**
+Make sure they don't feel embarrassed or ashamed about leaving : or about anything else.

+Give them an opportunity to pass on their knowledge.
-  For example, you can ask them to mentor someone for a few weeks as their last contribution, or to be interviewed by someone who's staying with the organization to collect any stories that are worth re-telling.
+: For example, you can ask them to mentor someone for a few weeks as their last contribution, or to be interviewed by someone who's staying with the organization to collect any stories that are worth re-telling.